revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 ---

-4. Can you define a Method in C#?
+3.What is an Object in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)